 - A. Development specifically designated as categorically excluded from the requirement for a Coastal Permit by Public Resources Code Section 30610(e) and implementing regulations is not subject to Coastal Permit requirements if such development is consistent with all terms and conditions of the Categorical Exclusion Order.
-A Coastal Permit is not required for the categories of development identified in Categorical Exclusion Orders E-81-2, E-81-6, and E-82-6 (see Appendix 7) and are only excluded provided that the Exclusion Orders themselves remain valid, the development is proposed to be located within the approved categorical exclusion area, and provided that the terms and conditions of the Exclusion Orders are met.
-For those Categorical Exclusion Orders that require development to be consistent with the zoning ordinances in effect at the time the Categorical Exclusion Order was adopted, all local zoning ordinance in effect at the time each Categorical Exclusion Order was adopted are provided within Appendix 7a. - B. Categorical Exclusion Noticing.
+A Coastal Permit is not required for the categories of development identified in Categorical Exclusion Orders E-81-2, E-81-6, and E-82-6 (see Appendix 7), and are only excluded provided that the Exclusion Orders themselves remain valid, the development is proposed to be located within the approved categorical exclusion area, and provided that the terms and conditions of the Exclusion Orders are met.
+For those Categorical Exclusion Orders that require development to be consistent with the zoning ordinances in effect at the time the Categorical Exclusion Order was adopted are provided within Appendix 7a. - B. Categorical Exclusion Noticing.
 The County shall post on the Community Development Agency's website and on the same day transmit to the applicant, the Coastal Commission, and any known interested parties (including those who have specifically requested such notice) a notice of development projects determined to be categorically excluded from the requirements of obtaining a Coastal Permit.
 The notice shall include the applicant's name, project description and location, the reasons supporting the categorical exclusion, including appropriate supporting evidentiary information and other materials (i.e., location maps, site plans, etc.), and the date of the Director's exclusion determination for each project, and the procedures for challenging the Director's determination. - C. Categorical Exclusion Challenge.
 The determination of whether a development is categorically excluded from the requirements for a Coastal Permit can be challenged pursuant to Section 22.70.040.